 For analytical purposes, the Corporation eliminates the effect of freight on margins with the second option.
 When the third option is used, margins as a percentage of net sales are negatively affected because the customer does not pay the Corporation a profit associated with the transportation component of the selling price.
-For example, a truck customer in a local market will pick up the material at the guarry and pay \$6.50 per ton of aggregates.
+For example, a truck customer in a local market will pick up the material at the quarry and pay \$6.50 per ton of aggregates.
 Assuming a \$1.50 gross profit per ton, the Corporation would recognize a 23% gross margin.
 However, if a customer purchased a ton of aggregates that was transported to a distribution yard by the Corporation via rail or water, the selling price may be \$12.50 per ton, assuming a \$6.00 cost of internal freight.
-With the same \$1.50 gross profit per ton and no profit associated with the transportation component, the gross margin would be reduced to 12% as a result of the embedded freight cost.
+With the same \$1.50 gross profit per ton and no profit associated with the transportation same \$1.50 gross profit per ton and no profit associated with the transportation component, the gross margin would be reduced to 12% railcars, bard

 In 1994, 93% of the Corporation's aggregates shipments were moved by truck, the rest by rail.
-In contrast, in 2006, the Corporation's aggregates shipments moved 73% by truck, 16% by rail and 11 % by water (see section Analysis of Gross Margin on page 48).
+In contrast, in 2006, the Corporation's aggregates shipments moved 73% by truck, 16% by rail and 11% by water (see section Analysis of Gross Margin on page 48).